 Thank you.

-Senator Risch.
+Senator Rish.

 Mr. Secretary, thank you for doing this job.

-Yeah, I'm gonna stay with many.
+I'm going to stay with many.

 Now, I know the President believes, and I know you believe, and I believe, and I think most everyone believes that NATO is the most successful military alliance in the history of the world.

-And as you pointed out, it's certainly one of the pillars of our national security, and one that we need to support and one that we need to work well.
+And as you pointed out, it's certainly one of the pillars of our national security and one that we need to support and one that we need to work well.

 His predecessor attempted to do it.

-All their predecessors have attempted to do it.
+All their predecessors attempted to do it.

 All those of us that meet with the Europeans from time to time underscore it.